sanath-kashyap-n/portfolio-optimization-fama-french/README.md

 - Standard errors are non-robust (OLS default).
 Monthly factor residuals can be heteroskedastic and autocorrelated; re-estimating with HAC standard errors (`cov_type='HAC'`, `maxlags=3`) is a useful robustness check.
 - The 24-month rolling regressions estimate four parameters from 24 observations, so the rolling betas are noisy and should be read as directional, not precise.
+- Because Yahoo Finance re-adjusts historical prices for dividends and splits over time, re-running the notebook can shift the estimates by a few basis points.
+The figures above correspond to the outputs saved in the committed notebook.
 - This is a single fund over a single, unusually volatile sample (2018–2024, spanning the COVID drawdown and the 2021 growth unwind).
 Results should not be generalized to active ETFs as a class.

 ## Data Sources